zio/zio/docs/howto/use_modules_and_layers.md

 }
 ```

-The acccessor methods are provided so that we can build programs without bothering about the implementation details of the required modules, the compiler will infer fully all the required modules to complete the task
+The accessor methods are provided so that we can build programs without bothering about the implementation details of the required modules, the compiler will infer fully all the required modules to complete the task

 ```scala mdoc:silent
 val user2: User = User(UserId(123), "Tommy")